ClassOrg-Data-Sci-F2024/L1FR-L2ES-Effect/progress_report.md

 - Added titles to sections and chunks
 - Learned that using backticks around column names allows you to have spaces in your words without having to rename the columns
 - Analyzed the age ranges of the participants and how many per age group there is.

+Progress Report 3

+11/14/24, 12:04p

+- Added a license to my project
+- Translated all column names to English

+Progress Report 4

+11/21/24, 12:06a

+- Redid all the data read-in by separating the excel files, reading them in, then combining them into one dataframe.
+- Renamed everything to go with the new dataframe.
+- Wrote a new csv file for the dataframe.
+- Finished simple stats.
+- Started the final statistical analysis but I kept getting errors so I erased it.
+Will be readdressing tomorrow.
+- Added some more analysis (written) to the code.
+- Added the session info at the end.